Paaz7/Maze/README.md

-# Prject 1: Maze Solver Game -- Group 2
+# Project 1: Maze Solver Game -- Group 2
 Requirements:
 1. Given a maze, can you have your computer find a path through it without being taught the path by a human?
 2. Utilizes a recursive method to simulate the process of finding an exit in the maze.